 Board of Directors

-Jocelyn Ruf, Secretary, is retired and a former Senior Executive and Line of Business Manager of Key Bank.
-A community activist and supporter of the arts through collection of prints and decorative arts, she is also a Member of the Print Club, Member of Women’s Council of the Cleveland Museum of Art, and a Donors Circle Member of the Cleveland Museum of Art.
+Jocelyn Ruf, Vice President is retired and a former Senior Executive and Line of Business Manager of Key Bank.
+A community activist and supporter of the arts through collection of prints and decorative arts, she is also a member of the Print Club, Member of Women’s Council of the Cleveland Museum of Art, and a Donors Circle Member of the Cleveland Museum of Art.
 Jocelyn is also a Board Member of the Intown Club, Member of the Finance Council and Sustainer Council, Junior League of Cleveland, Inc., and Member of the UH Seidman Cancer Center Leadership Council.
 She is a past Chair of the Board of Directors of the Positive Education Program (PEP) and former Treasurer and President of the Board of Directors of Moreland Courts Condominium Association.

 Rota Sackerlotzky, Board Member, has been on the AAWR board since 2008.
 During her undergraduate years, Rota studied art and graduated summa cum laude from the College of New Jersey; she also received her M.A. in Art History from Case Western Reserve University.
 She was the director of the Cleveland Artists Foundation in the early 1990’s and continued there for several years as its curator.
-Throughout her career, Rota has had many of her writings published for such notable arts organizations as the Cleveland Museum of Art and the Cleveland Artists Foundation.
+Throughout her career, Rota has had many of her writings published for such notable arts organizations as the Cleveland Museum of Art and the Cleveland Artists Foundation (now ArtNeo).
 Currently, Rota is a freelance art historian, writer, and curator.

 Contact AAWR for additional information or call us at 216/721-9020.